[ S | Introduction | Song Index ]

 The setting sun is a recurrent symbol for the American dream and the settlement of the western territories in the 19th century (cf. All Consuming Fire).

-As Jochen from New Zealand explains, Sunset is also short for the famous Sunset Boulevard in Los Angeles, that leads through several expensive residential areas, its most famous part being the Sunset Strip with many exclusive boutiques, restaurants, rock clubs and night clubs.
+As Jochen from New Zealand points out, Sunset is also short for the famous Sunset Boulevard in Los Angeles, that leads through several expensive residential areas, its most famous part being the Sunset Strip with many exclusive boutiques, restaurants, rock clubs and night clubs.

 - Read more: Wikipedia -